mefranklin6/Extron-Frontend-API/README.md

      - `PageState1` for ui_device 1, `PageState2` for ui_device 2, up to 4 total ui_devices.

     PageState Attributes:
+    - `ui_device`: returns the ui_device object attached to the state machine
     - `current_page`
     - `current_popup`
     - `all_pages_called` , all pages called since boot